 The Ottoman Turks' capture of Constantinople in 1453 (see p.
 8 of History and Myth) brought permanent change to Anatolia's religious landscape.
 As head of the Ottoman Empire, the sultan was also the caliph (leader) of the Sunni Muslim world and charged with protecting and enforcina Islamic law and teachings.
-He also pledged to protect the Greek Orthodox Church. which had Constantinople as its religious center.
+He also pledged to protect Greek the Orthodox Church. which had

+Constantinople as its religious center.
 Thus, the Empire demonstrated significant religious tolerance.
 Further, under the Empire's millet system, subjects were governed according to their religious affiliation.
-In this way, Christian and Jewish leaders led and regulated the internal affairs of their own communities (Photo: Late 19th-century photo of Armenian Christians in eastern Anatolia).
+In this way, Christian and Jewish leaders led and regulated the internal affairs of their own communities.

 The central role of Islam in governance as well as the relative autonomy of minority religious communities ended with the 1923 establishment of the Republic of Turkey (see p.
-14 of Historv and Mvth).
+14 of and Mvth).
 Founder Atatürk implemented transformative changes to put his Kemalist philosophy into practice (see p.
 15 of History and Myth).
 These included confiscating all properties from Islamic organizations. converting Islamic schools to secular institutions, and closing Islamic courts.
 Instead of separating state and religion, the reforms put religion under state control by establishing a government agency to administer and oversee all religious organizations.